 Just outside of the city of Lander, visitors and locals enjoy a beloved 1.5-mile hike to the Popo Agie Falls.
 This trek is particularly popular on hot days in the summer, because what awaits at the top brings thrills and relief from the heat: a natural waterslide into a cool pool of fresh mountain water.
 Even if you opt out of sliding down the waterfall, the entertainment of watching is grand.
 With striking views at each turn and a reward like that at the top, who could resist?

 The Popo Agie and Wind rivers that runs through this region flows peacefully in places, turns to whitewater in others, amongst hungry trout, and through breathtaking scenery.
-You can book a float with Wind River Whitewater and Flyfishing.
+You can book a float with Wind River Canyon Whitewater & Fly Fishing.
 Many of these floats run through the Wind River Indian Reservation, and this business is owned and operated by a local Native American.

 Go beyond Yellowstone and slow down so you can discover your own unforgettable moments in Wyoming’s Wind River Country.
 For more ideas, we have a few suggestions.